OpenMDAO/dymos/joss/paper.md

 Second, using the OpenMDAO underpinnings of Dymos users can construct their DAE in a modular fashion and combine various methods of computing the partial derivatives via finite-difference, complex-step [@Martins2003CS], algorithmic differentiation, or hand differentiation as needed.

-## The dymos perspective on optimal control
+## The Dymos perspective on optimal control

 Dymos breaks the trajectory into chunks of time called _phases_.
 Breaking the trajectory into phases provides several capabilities.